-Durov: Mysterious and controversial Telegram founder
+Durov: mysterious and controversial Telegram founder

 Telegram also plays a key role in Russia's war against Ukraine, documented by bloggers from both sides who post their analyses and videos of the fighting.

-People "love the independence.
-They also love the privacy, the freedom, (there are) a lot of reasons why somebody would switch to Telegram," Durov told Carlson.

-He is also not shy of posting messages on his own Telegram channel, claiming to lead a solitary life, abstaining from meat, alcohol and even coffee.
-Always dressed in black, he cultivates a resemblance to the actor Keanu Reeves in the film "Matrix".
+Durov has also found time to set up cryptocurrencies, Toncoin and Notcoin which emerged from a viral Telegram game.

+Dressed almost always in black and possibly trying to ape the look of Keanu Reeves in "The Matrix", Durov readily cultivates a mystical image.

-In July, he boasted of being the biological father of more than 100 children thanks to his sperm donations in a dozen countries, describing this as a "civic duty" in an attitude to parenting that echoes that of a fellow tech mogul, the X and Tesla chief Elon Musk.
+In July, he boasted in a Telegram post of being the biological father of more than 100 children thanks to his sperm donations in a dozen countries, describing this as a "civic duty", an attitude to parenting that echoes fellow tech mogul, the X and Tesla chief Elon Musk.

-According to Forbes magazine's latest estimate, Durov's fortune is $15.5 billion.
-But toncoin, the cryptocurrency he created, has plummeted by more than 15 percent since the announcement of his arrest.

-Telegram has long been in the sights of European judicial authorities over allegations it spreads conspiracy theories, shared calls for murder and hosts drug sales platforms.
-Durov, however, insists that he responds to every request to remove content calling for violence or murder.
+Durov told Carlson he was delighted by Musk's acquisition of Twitter.
+"Twitter or X, that is seemingly becoming more pro-freedom of speech, it's a great development."

 Legal Disclaimer: